 Zioness Diversity, Equity, and Inclusion Pledge

 Zioness launched to provide an activist home to the millions of Americans who care deeply about social, racial, economic, gender and environmental justice in America, and want to participate in these crucial movements for change as proud Jews and/or Zionists.

 We must fight racism, intolerance, discrimination, and bias––whether conscious or unconscious––within ourselves and our Jewish community.
 For too long, in too many places, and without solidarity or support, Jews of color have been questioned, alienated, and treated as the “other”.
 Jews of color are often unseen, or even actively erased in our communal conversations and prioritizations.
 While it may feel deeply uncomfortable, those of us who present as white Jews, therefore benefiting from white privilege, must remind ourselves of the platforms we have to make sustainable change.

 Our mission has two pieces: to fight for equity and justice, and to fight antisemitism, including its contemporary manifestation as “anti-Zionism”.
-If we are not standing in solidarity with, centering and elevating Jews of color––and all people of color––no matter their personal views, we are failing our mandate as an organization founded to fight for social justice and equity.
+If we are not standing in solidarity with, centering and elevating Jews of color––and all people of color––we are failing our mandate as an organization founded to fight for social justice and equity.

 During the summer of 2020, Jewish leaders of color wrote a powerful open letter calling on all of us to do better.
 It was a message that many of us needed to hear.
 At Zioness, we intend to honor that call with intentionality.